Braves vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ryan Noda and the Oakland Athletics take the field on Tuesday at Oakland-Alameda County Coliseum against Bryce Elder, who will start for the Atlanta Braves.
-First pitch is at 9:40 PM ET.
+Ronald Acuna Jr. and Brent Rooker will be among the stars on display when the Atlanta Braves face the Oakland Athletics on Wednesday at 3:37 PM ET, at Oakland-Alameda County Coliseum.

-The Braves are favored in this one, at -250, while the underdog Athletics have +200 odds to play spoiler.
-Atlanta is the run-line favorite (-2.5).
-The over/under is 8.5 runs for the contest.
+The Braves are -250 moneyline favorites for this matchup with the Athletics (+200).
+Atlanta (-2.5) is the favorite on the run line.
+A 9-run over/under is set for the contest.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.